srosanba/sas-consort-sgplot/README.md

 <kbd>![text efficiencies](https://github.com/srosanba/sas-consort-sgplot/blob/master/img/texthc.png)</kbd>

+**Conclusion**: The revised code ([efficiencies.sas](https://github.com/srosanba/sas-consort-sgplot/blob/master/efficiencies.sas)) is much more compact than the original program and should be more robust to resizing and repositioning of boxes and links should the need arise.

 **WARNING**: do not mistake this SAS code for a robust software suite.
 The macros were coded quickly and without ANY form of parameter checking (not even case-sensitivity).
 These are merely proof-of-concept macros.
 Use at your own risk.
 You have been warned.